 Phase I – Intensive outpatient treatment

-This phase consists of attending a minimum of 72 hours of treatment with in twelve weeks.
+This phase consists of attending a minimum of 72 hours of treatment within twelve weeks.
 The two most common ways this is completed is by attending three, three hour groups per week for eight weeks or by attending four, two hour groups per week for nine weeks.

 Phase II – Outpatient treatment

 This phase consists of attending a minimum of one weekly group sessions for the next 26 weeks.
-These groups may vary between one to hours in length.

 Phase III – Monthly monitoring